zalando-zmon/zmon-docs/docs/installation/components.rst

 Controller
 ==========

-zmon-controller_ runs the AngularJS frontend and serves as an endpoint for retrieving data and managing your ZMON deployment via REST API (with help from the command line client).
+zmon-controller_ runs ZMON's AngularJS frontend and serves as an endpoint for retrieving data and managing your ZMON deployment via REST API (with help from the command line client).
 It needs a connection configured to:

  * PostgreSQL to store/retrieve all kind of data: entities, checks, dashboards, alerts
  * Redis, to keep the state of ZMON's alerts